Krishnander/Spring-GQL-Demo/README.md

-A short Demo application for Spring-GraphQL project
+A short Demo application on basics of Spring-GraphQL project

-Technology : Reactive Spring, R2DBC, GraphQL
+Technology Used in the project : Reactive Spring, R2DBC, GraphQL